 The original Jesse trees were big carvings, tapestries or also stained glass windows placed in Churches that assisted people unable to read to learn about the Bible from the creation story to Christmas.
 Today, Jesse Trees are used as a sort of Advent Calendar, counting the days of December to Christmas Day.

-According to whychristmas.com, the name comes from Jesse who was the Father of the great Jewish King David.
-One prophecy in the Bible, in the book of Isaiah, says:
+The name for the Jesse Tree comes from Jesse who was the Father of the great Jewish King David.
+One prophecy in the Bible, in the book of Isaiah 11:1-4 says:

 For our family, each night in December, as we gather around the dinner table, we pull out ornaments from a special box.
 Years ago, a friend of mine organized a Jesse Tree party.
 The Advent Jesse Tree recounts the story of redemption using twenty-five ornaments as symbols to represent different Bible stories, all pointing to the coming Messiah.